renanrboliveira/resume/README.md

 ## About me

-I’am software engineer and passionate for web and new technologies, I <3 Javascript and Ruby on Rails.
+I’am software engineer and passionate for web and new technologies, I <3 Javascript and Ruby on Rails, but I'm always open about another technology .
 I live in constant learning.

 ## Skills